Learning Together: A Format for Reflective Turn-Based Sharing in STEM Communities: Suggestions for Facilitation

 There are a few issues we have encountered.
 The first concerns an expectation mismatch.
 Many participants may initially expect a debate or lecture.
-A fix is to clarify the structure of each session explicitly: no pressure to speak, no rebuttals, and no requirement for coherence---just reflection.
+This concern can be mitigated by clearly articulating the norms governing each session: participants are under no obligation to speak, rebuttals are excluded, and coherence is not required, as the primary objective is reflection.
 Secondly, these sessions can center around heavy topics.
 Discussions of human rights and systemic inequality, for example, carry significant weight.
 We suggest reducing overall sensitivity by facilitating with trusted colleagues and occasionally mixing lighter articles with heavier ones.
 Thirdly, scheduling conflicts and a busy institute calendar can affect attendance.
-A solution can involve intentional timing, perhaps by inviting leadership to attend and coordinating with their schedules.
+A solution can involve intentional timing, perhaps by inviting those who set the tone and culture to attend and coordinating with their schedules.
+Their presence signals that this work is institutionally valued; the meaningful middle ground is the busy colleague who deprioritizes these sessions without opposing them, and their occasional attendance carries weight.
 Similarly, a final issue we noticed concerns minimal attendance in some sessions.
-For us facilitators, it is important to remember that some people will still interface with the pre-session materials even if they do not attend the session.
+For us facilitators, it is important to remember that some people will still interface with the pre-session materials even if they do not attend the session (we know this anecdotally).
 Sharing the invitation with the entire institute guarantees that everyone has access to the resources, even if they do not attend the session.
 Simply raising awareness amongst an institute that the given issue exists is better than doing nothing.
 It is also beneficial to emphasize that people who do not personally identify with the demographic or history being discussed can still gain valuable insight and contribute meaningfully to the gathering.